PEER EDUCATION PROGRAM

 Please note that peer educators will be in this role for the full academic year, including both the fall and spring semesters.
 Unfortunately, you are not eligible for this position if you cannot do both semesters.

 Application Materials for the Peer Education Program

-There are three parts to the applciation process:
+For your reference, there are three parts to the applciation process:

-- Complete the Google form linked above
+- Complete the Google form

 - Email a copy of your resume to [email protected]